Puemmel/Schroedinger/README.txt

 2.0 0.0

-To run the calculation of the potential, energies, expected Values and the wavefunctions, you have to run the Schrodinger.main.py.
+To run the calculation of the potential, energies, expected Values and the wavefunctions, you have to run schrodinger_solver.py.
 It will calculate all the values and save them in four different files:

 -energies.dat